-To this end the S900 is a success – regularly available on sale from major retailers, it is a bestseller across multiple markets and continents.
+To this end, the S900 is a success – regularly available on sale from major retailers and a bestseller across multiple markets and continents.

-Industry benchmarking standard, Sharp, run 32 impact tests on each helmet to assess how well they would perform in a crash.
+Industry benchmarking standard Sharp runs 32 impact tests on each helmet to assess how well they would perform in a crash.

-The helmet’s shell is made from thermoplastic resin – which is lightweight and relatively inexpensive compared to carbon, composite or fibreglass options.
+The helmet’s shell is made from thermoplastic resin – lightweight and relatively inexpensive compared to carbon, composite, or fibreglass options.

-The S900 performs right in the top tier of thermoplastic helmets and as well as many of those made from more costly materials.
+The S900 performs right in the top tier of thermoplastic helmets, many of which are made from more costly materials.

 The shock absorption is constructed using EPS foam of varying densities.
 The objective here is superior impact protection which collapses in stages under pressure.

-The interior lining of the helmet is made from soft microfibre and is completely removable for the purposes of cleaning
+The interior lining of the helmet is made from soft microfibre and is completely removable for cleaning.

 This lid comes in S to XL.
 UK riders report each size coming up true.

-If you are updating your helmet from an older model, you might feel the fit is a little snug at first.
+If you are updating your helmet from an older model, you might initially feel the fit is a little snug.

 This is because newer EPS liner foam is a little stiffer than what many of us older riders are used to.
 This helmet is designed to bed in and settle to the wearer’s face over an initial period of use.

-I wear a large in every brand of helmet I’ve ever used (except Asian brands), and as expected the S900 L is a perfect fit for me.
+I wear a large in every helmet I’ve ever used, and as expected, the S900 L is a perfect fit for me.